nygenome/lancet/README.md

 It should be possible to build lancet on most Linux installations or on a Mac installation with [Xcode and Xcode command line tools] installed.
-Lancet is available through github and can be obtained and compiled with following command:
+Lancet is available through github and can be obtained and compiled with the following command:

 ```sh
 git clone git://github.com/nygenome/lancet.git